pymc-devs/symbolic-pymc/docs/source/symbolic-pymc-tour.rst

 i.e. it can "expand" a multiplication by distributing it through addition, and it can "contract" by doing the opposite.

-In :numref:`mk-dist-goal-expand-distribute` we "expand" the distribution.
+In :ref:`mk-dist-goal-expand-distribute` we "expand" the distribution.

 .. code-block:: python
-    :caption: mk-dist-goal-expand-distribute
     :name: mk-dist-goal-expand-distribute

     q_lv = var()